Dveri: Political positions

 Dveri was initially orientated towards Christian fundamentalism, clerical-fascism, and ultranationalism.
 Its ideology was also described as fascist, and antisemitic.
 During its foundation, Dveri published books and magazines with clerical and nationalist content.
 It has also campaigned against abortion.
 Since its foundation, Dveri has been supportive of Christian right views and monarchism.
 Scholars have also described its ideological stances as xenophobic, due to their Christian right stances.
 It has also been known as a staunch opponent of gay rights.
+It advocates "conservative Orthodox positions on social issues", and sees homosexuality as "a foreign imposition" on Eastern Europe.